lyledouglass/wowtools/README.md

   * The README and LICENSE files are also included in the release
 * Place the files anywhere on your system (but both in the same directory)
 * Verify/Update the wowtools-cli.yml to set custom paths if needed
+  * The curseforge_args will need to be filled out for Curseforge to open.
+If they are not, only the full full Overwolf app will open.
+  * These can be grabbed from the Curseforge exe by right-clicking and selecting Properties.
+  * Copy the target -launchapp xxxxxxxxxxxxxxxxx -from-startmenu section and insert it into the yml.
 * Run wowtools.exe

 ## Usage